-The first page asks for the name of a contact as well as the person primarily responsible for completing this questionnaire.
+The first page asks for the name of a contact, and the section I, for the person primarily responsible for completing this questionnaire.
 Sometimes these are not the same people.
 Please answer both questions accurately.

 Reporting period information

 Lines 1 through 3